terracotta-education/terracotta/README.md

    This will bring your Docker MySQL database up-to-date with your JPA mappings.

+   Once Terracotta has successfully started up, you'll see logged to the
+   console:

+   > `Started Terracotta in XX.XXX seconds`

+   You can go ahead and shut it down now.

 4. Create a liquibase configuration file that connects to your development environment database and uses your Docker MySQL database as the reference database.

     liquibase.properties: